Blackbaud-TimothyWittig/slate/source/includes/_authorization.md

 The second step is exchanging the authorization code for the access and refresh token.

-<aside class="notice">Don't forget to provide the values specific to your application.</aside>

 ## Refresh tokens

 > Refresh tokens